yoasyo25/career-development-curriculum/deliverable_submissions/1611-f/kyle_zucker.markdown

  ## What I Will Work on with Meg
  *What advice do you need?
 What would be helpful to talk through?
 Let Meg know here!*
  I've never met Meg!
 I'd like to talk about fake I have to be in order to "impress" hiring folks.
+I'm also in a wierd place where my past failures in job hunting haunt my confidence moving forward.
+I feel I have to keep un-invested in any oppurtunity as I feel any oppurtunity is destined for failure.
+Oddly enough, I blame over-confidence for past failures.
+So overall my self-feedback now restricts any enthusiasm for job searching, while in the past I felt much more confident in my ability to land a gig.
+Now that same confidence feels wrong and my efforts are in vain.